ssb22/adjuster/README.md

 `--existing-ruby-js-fixes=EXISTING_RUBY_JS_FIXES
 `
- : Extra Javascript to run in the Android browser app whenever existing RUBY elements are encountered; the DOM node above these elements will be in the variable n, which your code can manipulate to fix known problems with sites' existing ruby (such as common two-syllable words being split when they shouldn't be).
+ : Extra Javascript to run in the Android browser app whenever existing RUBY elements are encountered; the DOM node above these elements will be in the variable n, which your code can manipulate or replace to fix known problems with sites' existing ruby (such as common two-syllable words being split when they shouldn't be).
 Use with caution.
 You may also specify a file to read: `--existing-ruby-js-fixes`=@file.js

 `--delete-existing-ruby
 `